Global Health Field Experience

 BEFORE embarking on the field experience, students must:

-AFTER completing the field experience, students must:
+completing the field experience, students must:

-- Attend a mandatory post-field experience meeting in the Fall.
+- Attend a mandatory post-field experience meeting.